gambit-robotics/recordScript/README.md

 ### "Camera not found"

--   Check your `CAMERA_NAME` matches exactly what's in your Viam config
+-   Check your `VIAM_CAMERA_NAME` environment variable matches exactly what's in your Viam config
 -   Verify your robot is online at app.viam.com
 -   Run `test_connection.py` to see available cameras